 - They have a single decision maker.

 - They are enjoyable to play.

 - A puzzle should have a solution which

 - ▷ is aesthetically pleasing;

 - ▷ gives the user satisfaction in reaching it.

+- Many puzzles require the solution to be unique.

+- ▷ NoNogram.

+- ▶ Sudoku.

 - Many puzzles are proven to be NP-complete.

-- ▶ 24 puzzles including Light Up, Minesweeper, Solitaire and Tetris are NP-complete [G. Kendall et al. 2008].
+- ▷ 24 puzzles including Light Up, Minesweeper, Solitaire and Tetris are NP-complete [G. Kendall et al. 2008].